dmancilla85/laslo/README.md

 # Requirements
 JAVA Runtime 8 - Latest update. https://www.java.com/en/download/
 It's highly recommended to have a multicore processor to process large sequences.
+This version only runs in a Windows x64 SO, because of the external executables.

 # Instructions